-These kinds of resumes are ideal for people who have gaps in their employment histories or are new to a particular industry.
+Functional resumes are ideal for people who have gaps in their employment histories or are new to a particular industry.

 Functional Resume vs. Traditional Resume

 A traditional resume, also known as a chronological resume, emphasizes your work history.
-It includes a list of your work experience.
+It includes a list of your work experiences.
 For each job you have held, you include the dates you worked, the job title, and the company.
 Most traditional resumes list work experience in reverse chronological order (with your current experience first).

-You should use a chronological resume when you have extensive work history that is related to the job you are applying for.
+You should use a chronological resume when you have an extensive work history that is related to the job you are applying for.
 It is a good way to quickly show that you have related experience.